-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Emphasis of research standardization in collaborations between the National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center, the Pelagic Fisheries Research Program and the Hawaii Longline Association has been on ensuring that relevant gear configuration data is collected.
-Of particular importance are gear aspects that affect fishing depth, such as those that define the shallow-set versus deep-set techniques used by Hawaii longline fisheries. ^{1,2} And to the extent practicable, recording of all relevant aspects of gear configuration has also been made a high priority for fishery observers.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The emphasis of research standardization in collaborations between the National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center, the Pelagic Fisheries Research Program and the Hawaii Longline Association has been on ensuring that relevant gear configuration data are collected.
+Of particular importance are gear aspects that affect fishing depth, such as those that define the shallow-set versus deep-set techniques used by Hawaii longline fisheries.
+And to the extent practicable, recording of all relevant aspects of gear configuration has also been made a high priority for fishery observers.

-1Bigelow, K., M.K.
+&lt;sup>1Bigelow, K., M.K.
 Musyl, F. Poisson, and P. Kleiber, 2006.
 Pelagic longline gear depth and shoaling.
 Fisheries Research.
 77: 173-183.

-2Hawn, D. and M. Seki, 2005.
+Hawn, D. and M. Seki, 2005.
 End of the Line: Using Instrumented Longline to Study Vertical Habitat of Pelagic Fishes.
-PFRP Newsletter 10(3): 1-2
+PFRP Newsletter July-Sept 2005, 10(3): 1-2